YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Low and flat is different from planned and strong

-I have a separate page on low and flat hairlines as a hair mill warning sign.
-I do not use that warning to say every low line is bad.
-I use it to protect patients from clinics that say yes to an aggressive design without explaining the cost.
+The warning about low and flat hairlines as a hair mill warning sign is not meant to say every low line is bad.
+It is meant to protect patients from clinics that say yes to an aggressive design without explaining the cost.

 The consultation has to defend the design.
 If the clinic cannot explain why the height, corners, temple frame, graft number, first row graft selection, and future reserve make sense for your case, the line may be a marketing drawing rather than a surgical plan.